 The town was characterized by a block layout, with a dense network of streets located in an area enclosing a 700 x 900 meter rectangle.
 The buildings were initially mostly timber or half-timbered, only from the fifteenth century, it began to be gradually replaced with brick one.
 At the market square, a market hall was located, according to Magdeburg law, later replaced in the years 1250 – 1280 by the town hall.

 The Stargard town hall was erected on a rectangular plan, originally it had the height of the current ground floor.
 Facade was facing south, with staircases at both ends.
 Inside was a large hall, covered with beamed ceilings, supported on wooden and brick pillars.
 This type of building with a basement, double-nave hall with wooden ceiling was erected in Western Europe from the 13th century.
 At the end of the fourteenth century the town hall was completely rebuilt.
 The building was elevated by one floor and the usable attic.
 On the ground floor was left a merchant hall, on the upper floor there were administrative rooms: the meeting room, the court room, the mayor’s room, the chancellery, the town archives, the treasury.
 The building also received a rich architectural decor.
-The side elevations were divided into niches in which the windows have been arranged, the lower ones closed by segmental arches, and on the first floor by fancy curtain patterns.
+The side elevations were divided into niches in which the windows have been arranged, the lower ones closed by semicircular arches, and on the first floor by fancy curtain patterns.
 The western facade, facing the market, was the most important and decorated.
 Its gable was divided into five horizontal zones, separated by cornices and filled with a complex network of late gothic tracery.
 During the reconstruction after the fire in 1569, rich tracery gables were introduced, and the shape and size of the windows were changed.